sathvikisme/rul_pipeline/README.md

 RUL Score ≈ 76,738** — falls well short of that.
 We do **not** paper over this gap.
 Candidate explanations, investigated where possible:

-- **Not our own train/test leakage** — §5's PGTS audit (an adversarial
-  re-check specifically designed to catch this) found the official split is *not* inflated by grouping issues; if anything, our official-split MSE is slightly *better* than the leakage-safe PGTS estimate on the training engines (see §5).
+- **Not our own train/test leakage** — PGTS audit (an adversarial re-check specifically designed to catch this) found the official split is *not* inflated by grouping issues; if anything, our official-split MSE is slightly *better* than the leakage-safe PGTS estimate on the training engines.
 So the gap to the paper isn't explained by leakage in *this* codebase's official-split evaluation.
 - **Likely explanations, not yet isolated**: differing preprocessing choices (e.g. a different RUL cap value, different scaler, or different